 Preparing for a Valuation: Steps to Maximize Your SaaS Company’s Worth

-There are several steps SaaS companies can undertake to boost their valuation.
+Founders can take several steps to maximize valuation..
 For instance, having a large and growing Total Addressable Market (TAM) is appealing to investors and can lead to a higher valuation of a SaaS company by showcasing significant revenue opportunities.

 Diversifying customer acquisition channels illustrates a company’s ability to monetize in various ways and reduce dependency on a single source, thus potentially increasing the company’s market value and optimizing customer acquisition cost.